daumienebi/cm_client_pc/README.md

   ![structure](https://user-images.githubusercontent.com/90214727/212724442-3b5410e0-87b4-4ff6-a274-4152550b1498.PNG)
   The app.properties values can be configured for the app (Connection > Configure connection values) o directly editing the file.

-- Server
+- Backend

    A very simple Springboot backend is used to serve the client, the project can be downloaded here : [comic_management_server.zip](https://github.com/daumienebi/cm_client_pc/files/10427656/comic_management_server.zip)
-  After getting the project you only need to configure the application.properties file in the *Springboot project* to fill in your database values and any necessary values like this then run the project :
+  After getting the project you only need to configure the application.properties file in the **Springboot project** to fill in your database values and any necessary values like this then run the project :
   ![Captura](https://user-images.githubusercontent.com/90214727/212725897-d78e41c7-07d5-43af-9c21-086057c927a1.PNG)
   Api Endpoints :